This page provides an overview of the BigQuery Data Transfer Service.

 In addition, several third-party transfersbeta are available in the GCP Marketplace.

 Like BigQuery, the BigQuery Data Transfer Service is a multi-regional resource.
-The BigQuery Data Transfer Service supports the same regions as BigQuery.

 Data locality is specified when you create a dataset to store your BigQuery Data Transfer Service core customer data.
 When you set up a transfer, the transfer configuration is set to the same locality as the dataset.
 The BigQuery Data Transfer Service processes and stages data in the same location as the target BigQuery dataset.